Back in the day, VW's were everywhere and finding a decent used one for sale was no

 bread over to the seller, make a call

-to bring the registeration up-to-date.
+to bring the registration up-to-date.
 Then negotiate with the seller to get him to pay

-for all, or at least some, of the "expired registeration" fees
+for all, or at least some, of the "expired registration" fees

 (since he's the genius who decided to not register the car for the last 5 years!).